Yukisschu/anhuigui/content/pages/_index.md

 Hi!:waving_hand: My name is Anhui Gui.
 I graduated with a Master's degree in Digital Business from the [University of Amsterdam](https://www.uva.nl/en).
 Previously, I studied Computer Science (for 1 year), International Economics, and CPA in bachelor's studies at [Jiangxi University of Finance and Economics](https://en.wikipedia.org/wiki/Jiangxi_University_of_Finance_and_Economics).

 My research interest revolves around studying online information and user behaviour on social media.
 My goal is to promote the application of advanced machine learning techniques to gain a comprehensive understanding of the dynamics of user patterns and the underlying factors behind online data, with a focus on the mental health field.
-In my research, I integrate diverse perspectives from multiple disciplines, employing a range of machine learning algorithms and statistical methods to achieve a thorough comprehension of the subject matter.
+In my research, I integrate diverse perspectives from various disciplines and use machine learning models and statistical methods for a comprehensive understanding of the subject.

 <b>Here are some fun facts about me in my personal life:grinning_cat::</b>
 - Open-minded and always curious about new things